Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the data processing serves a legitimate interest that does not harm the data subject’s own personal interests or rights.

-- the identity of the data controller and its subcontractors (if they participate in the processing);
+- the identity of the data controller and its processor (if they participate in the processing);

 - the purpose of the processing;